 This article is part of a larger series on How to Do Payroll.

-Pay equity is the concept of making sure all employees are paid equally when they perform similar jobs.
-This includes base compensation and promotions, bonuses, overtime, and other employee benefits.
+Pay equity is the concept of paying employees comparably for similar work.
+This includes base compensation, as well as bonuses, overtime, opportunities for promotion, and other employee benefits.

-Although relevant pay considerations such as location, experience, and work quality should be taken into account, pay equity is intended to correct pay discrepancies based on race, gender, national origin, and sexual orientation and prevent wage discrimination.
+Although relevant pay considerations should be considered, pay equity is intended to correct discrepancies based on race, gender, national origin, and sexual orientation, and prevent wage discrimination.
 Ensuring your company has equitable compensation is not only the right thing to do but also required by law.